Driving in Sicily: 8 fascinating places to see from Agrigento to Palermo

 As well as rebuilding a place for its misplaced residents, Gibellina Nuova has also become an outdoor art gallery.
 Here, you’ll find art installations and sculptures; a characteristic that has received mixed reviews.

 For me, Gibellina Nuova lacks the charm you find in other Sicilian towns.
 While the intention’s there, there’s a feeling of loss, and being lost, that fills the air.
-Naturally, this is just my opinion, you’ve to make up your own mind.
+This is just my opinion, so you’ve to visit and make up your own mind.

 Walking through the ‘streets’ of the destroyed town of Gibellina